kwur/new-kwur-site/_posts/2008-10-22-the-saturday-evening-post-up.md

       </p>

       <p>
-        <span style="font-weight: bold;">XXTeens &#8211; &#8220;Welcome To Goon Island&#8221;</span>
+        <span style="font-weight: bold;">XXTeens – “Welcome To Goon Island”</span>
       </p>

       <p>
         Band name: not great.
 Album title: not great.
 Album itself: excellent.
 Somewhere between spazzy art punk and just about every other genre out there.
-Lots of primal drumming, the catchiest damn guitar hooks I&#8217;ve heard in a long time, and sexy yelping vox.
-Maybe some room to improve (first time through is breathtaking, but doesn&#8217;t hold up well with repeated listens), but this is a solid first album.
+Lots of primal drumming, the catchiest damn guitar hooks I’ve heard in a long time, and sexy yelping vox.
+Maybe some room to improve (first time through is breathtaking, but doesn’t hold up well with repeated listens), but this is a solid first album.
       </p>

       <p>
-        Play: 1 (string intro, but don&#8217;t be fooled &#8211; this song rocks out), 3 (primal fucking shit), 5 (catchy, check the horns), 8 (weird electro, then art punk), 9 (best song, rockin)
+        Play: 1 (string intro, but don’t be fooled – this song rocks out), 3 (primal fucking shit), 5 (catchy, check the horns), 8 (weird electro, then art punk), 9 (best song, rockin)
       </p>

       <p>
-        <span style="font-weight: bold;">of Montreal &#8211; &#8220;Skeletal Lamping&#8221;<span style="font-weight: bold;"></p>
+        <span style="font-weight: bold;">of Montreal – “Skeletal Lamping”<span style="font-weight: bold;"></p>

         <p>
           </span></span>Collection of instrumental sounds similar to past of Montreal work.
 Tons of mini songs within songs with abrupt shifts and transitions.
 Semi-distorted vocals.
 Less accessible than past CDs and more experimental.
 More noise focused than lyrical.
 Electric sounding hooks.